 Because bills change as they pass through the legislative process, we may score votes differently based on circumstances specific to each bill.
 Voting ‘yes’ after a bill has been weakened substantially by amendments requires less courage than championing its purest form.
 To ensure accuracy, we communicate with allies and Capitol staffers to thoroughly research each bill.
 A full list of bills used to determine Courage Scores can be found here.

 We focus our analysis on close votes, avoiding bills that pass by overwhelming margins and, therefore, require less political courage.
 We score abstentions the same as ‘no’ votes, since each has the same impact on a bill’s passage, and we consider legislative absences on a case-by-case basis.
 Multiple votes on the same bill may be included if each is deemed crucial to the bill’s progressive integrity.
 Legislators may lose points for authoring bills widely opposed by progressive groups and for making leadership decisions that block progressive priorities.
 Lifetime scores are an average of all Courage Scores earned by a representative since the scorecard’s inception in 2016.
 State Assemblymembers and Senators whose votes best reflect the interests of Californians are designated our All-Stars.
 Legislators who are most at odds with their district are inducted into our Hall of Shame.

 Finding who votes the values of the people — and who doesn’t

-All-Stars are those representatives who consistently stand up for their constituents, earning scores of 97 or above as testament to their relentless support for common-sense, progressive problem solving.
+All-Stars are those representatives who consistently stand up for their constituents, showcasing relentless support for common-sense, progressive problem solving.